Your gift helps us offset costs of the resources we provide for our Free Will Baptist churches and congregants.

 These ministries provide resources and services for our denominational family.

 Each of the above ministries receives a percentage of the special offering.
 That percentage is based on the budget needs of the individual ministry.

 Now in August, IM, Inc.’s special designated offering is the World Missions Offering.
 This special offering provides urgently needed funds to IM partnerships around the globe.

 North American Ministries – Mission: North America Offering, the Sunday before Thanksgiving each year, is set aside by The Together Way Plan for North American Ministries emphasis and a special offering.

 The North American Ministries Department currently supports missionary families in the United States, Canada, Mexico, and the U.S. Virgin Islands.
 Over 200 churches have been established by North American Ministries missionaries since 1955.

-Our churches are asked to receive this special offering to help with the General Fund of the Home Missions Department.
+Our churches are asked to receive this special offering to help with the General Fund of North American Ministries.
 We urge our churches, pastors and individuals to mark their calendars and prepare for a generous offering.